AMIT-Coders/JavaScript-and-Interactive-Web-Session-assignment/README.md

 ***
 ## Find The Carrot

-How to play Carrot in a box: There are four boxes and there is a carrot in one of them.
-The aim of the game is to end up with the carrot.
-The player choose box and then the box will be unreaveled.
-If the player guess the box correctly add a point.
+How to play Carrot in a box: There are four boxes and there is a hidden carrot in one of them.
+The game aims to end up with the carrot.
+The player chooses a box and then the box will be unravelled.
+If the player guesses the box correctly add a point.

 ![image](https://github.com/AMIT-Coders/JavaScript-and-Interactive-Web-assignment/assets/60690890/606541c7-ce9e-4ee4-9910-f9d75e73ddc1)